maxiplux/MLOPs-workshop/README.md

 Push your code to the Github to trigger the workflow

-In order to see if the deployment works, copy the value of the WebappUrl from the cloudformation stack template, enter the value + `/info` in your broweser.
+In order to see if the deployment works, copy the DNS name from the load balancers, enter the value + `/info` in your broweser.

 # Clean Up
 - Delete the cloudformation stack in your AWS Console.